3DSRBench: A Comprehensive 3D Spatial Reasoning Benchmark

-In this section we introduce the \datasetname{} for comprehensively analyzing the 3D spatial reasoning capabilities of large multi-modal models (LMMs).
-We start by introducing the design considerations of \datasetname{} in \cref{sec:dataset-design}, specifically how these design choices lead to a robust and valuable evaluation of 3D spatial reasoning capabilities.
-Then we present the four main question types in \cref{sec:dataset-types}, as well as the challenges in each type of questions.
-Next we discuss the three splits of our \datasetname{} and their scopes in \cref{sec:dataset-splits}.
+In this section we introduce \datasetname{} for comprehensively analyzing the 3D spatial reasoning capabilities of LMMs.
+We start by presenting the design considerations in \cref{sec:dataset-design}, \ie, how these design choices lead to a robust and valuable evaluation of 3D spatial reasoning capabilities.
+Then we show the four main question types in \cref{sec:dataset-types}, as well as the challenges in each type of questions.
+Next we introduce the three splits of \datasetname{} and their scopes in \cref{sec:dataset-splits}.
 In \cref{sec:dataset-eval} we present our evaluation strategies, including CircularEval and FlipEval.
-Lastly in \cref{sec:dataset-stats} we provide an overview of our data collection procedures and the summary statistics.
+Please refer to \cref{sec:dataset-stats} in supplementary materials where we provide details of our data collection and summary statistics of \datasetname.